 6. Environmental: The physical environment in which you spend your time play a huge role in your overall wellbeing.
 Do what you can to make your living arrangements as pleasant and as stimulating as possible.

 7. Social: Avoiding social isolation and meeting new people not only improves mood, memory and physical health, it also helps you avoid one of the most common addiction relapse triggers.
-To learn more about relapse, check out our article: 12 Common Addiction Relapse Triggers You Need to Know.

 8. Financial: Finances are one of the biggest sources of stress and anxiety.
 While you likely won’t be able to solve these challenges overnight, you can take little steps each day to feel more financially secure.

 If you’re already eating a balanced diet and getting plenty of exercise, good for you!
 And, if not, it’s never too late to start.
 Just make sure to remember that your overall health and wellbeing depends on the 8 dimensions of wellness explored here.